-His passion is usability - one of his favourite sayings is "there's no point having a beautiful site that nobody can use", so you know that your new site will be easy to use.
+His passion is usability - one of his favourite sayings is "there's no point having a beautiful site that nobody can use".
+You can be confident that your new website will be effortlessly user-friendly.

-He got his first taste of computers in 1980 with a ZX80 and hasn't looked back!
-He built his first website in 1997, back in the days when the web was still mostly black and white.
-Since then he's worked for a variety of large and small agencies including what was at the time Europe's biggest e-learning company.
-After working freelance for a number of years, he co-founded Iteracy with Kathryn in 2007.
+Mat's love affair with computers began in 1980 with a ZX80, and he's been hooked ever since.
+He crafted his first website in 1997 when the web was predominantly black and white.
+Over the years, he has worked with various large and small agencies, including Europe's then-largest e-learning company.
+After freelancing for several years, he co-founded Iteracy with Kathryn in 2007.

-Kathryn's skills are on the technical side: analytical programming and designing databases.
-Her main role in the company is building our websites, although she often gets involved in the design side too.
-She specialises in understanding and interpreting client requirements, and translating them into a technical brief.
+Kathryn's expertise lies in the technical realm, excelling in analytical programming and database design.
+Her primary role within the company involves building our websites, though she frequently gets involved in design as well.
+Kathryn's speciality is deciphering and interpreting client requirements and transforming them into a precise technical brief.

-Kat's first computers were a ZX Spectrum followed by an Atari ST. Her strongest memories are the sounds and graphics of The Hobbit loading from cassette tape, and many happy hours playing Rainbow Islands.
+Kat's earliest computing experiences involved a ZX Spectrum and an Atari ST. Her fondest memories include the nostalgic sounds and graphics of The Hobbit loading from a cassette tape and the countless joyful hours spent playing Rainbow Islands.